Creating a Winning Business Plan

 with Written Success

-Back in 2006, Casey, a pastor of a thriving Houston church, business coach, and book publisher, was presented with an unexpected opportunity that was going to involve a few new things for him — including learning how to create a business plan.
+Back in 2006, Casey, a pastor of a thriving Houston church, business coach, and book publisher, was presented with an unexpected opportunity that was going to involve a few new things for him — including learning how to go about creating a business plan.

 One morning, he was out for breakfast with an old friend and mentor, who also happened to be an author.
 His companion was sharing his most recent experience with a large self-publishing company.
 The entire process had been rife with frustration, and as a result, he came up with an idea: to start his own publishing company.

-His friend had just received a big promotion at work and knew he wouldn’t have the time to dedicate to throwing himself into his new venture.
-While Casey was excited about his friend’s big idea, he wasn’t exactly sure why he was sharing this information.
+His friend had just received a big promotion at work.
+He knew he wouldn’t have the time to dedicate to throwing himself into his new venture.
+While his friend’s big idea excited Casey, he wasn’t exactly sure why he was sharing this information.

 As Casey explains, “As we were sitting there and he was sharing this with me, I couldn’t figure out why he was telling me this.
 You see, I’m dyslexic and didn’t learn how to really read until I was 22 years old.
-I’m also a theologian, so while I do like to read some books, I’m not what you’d consider a ‘book guy.’
+I’m also a theologian.
+While I do like to read some books, I’m not what you’d consider a ‘book guy.’
 But then at the end of the meal, he told me the reason he wanted to share this idea was that he wanted me to have it.
 He’d been praying about it, and he’d decided that I was the right guy to start up this business.
-I told him I had no idea how to do this, but he said he chose me and wanted me to have the concept and the idea so I could run with it.”
+I told him I had no idea how to do this, but he said he chose me.
+He wanted me to have the concept and the idea so I could run with it.”

-Once he made up my mind that he was going to move ahead on this idea and dive into the world of entrepreneurs, Casey attempted to create a business plan.
+He made up his mind that he was going to move ahead on this idea and dive into the world of entrepreneurs.
+Casey made his first attempt at creating a business plan.

 Says Casey, “Looking back on that proposal, it was embarrassing.
 It was for $6000 and included monitors, computers and that sort of stuff.
 It was basically just a budget, and I ended up getting only $1500, which someone gifted to me.”